fommil/fpmortals/manuscript/backmatter.md

 Directories are used on disk to organise the code, so this file would go into `Silly/Tree.hs`.

-By default all symbols in the file are exported but we can restrict this by explicitly listing the public entries.
-For example, we can export the `Tree` type and data constructors, and a `fringe` function, but not the `sapling` helper function:
+By default all symbols in the file are exported but we can choose to export specific members, for example the `Tree` type and data constructors, and a `fringe` function, omitting `sapling`:

 {lang="text"}
 ~~~~~~~~